Novertyhhak/tmnf-activities-plugin/README.md

 **PayPal** - [paypal.me/Novertyhhak](https://paypal.me/Novertyhhak) ❤

 ## Disclaimer & warning
-The plugin was tested on php 7.3 version.\
+The plugin was tested on php 7.3 version.
+Things might misbehave if you use lower versions (like php 5).\
 Some edge cases may have slipped under my eyes, please write me if something doesn't work as intended.

 ## Instalation